 22. Find the most durable storage solutions at Joann, but only buy when they’re 50% off.

-While all three stores offer storage solutions, I’ve found Joann to have the most durable, high-quality selection.
+While all three retailers on this cheapest craft store list offer storage solutions, I’ve found Joann to have the most durable, high-quality selection.

 If interior design is your craft, you already know Hobby Lobby has the best decor.
 Always wait for a 50% off sale.
 If it’s not on sale, stick it back on the shelf and wait a week.

-My final tally shows Joann takes home a narrow win over Michaels with Hobby Lobby finishing in last place.
+My final tally shows Joann takes home the win without question, with Michaels and Hobby Lobby caught in a tie depending on what you need to buy.
 Disagree?
 Let me know where I should have awarded more points in the comments below.
 Thanks for reading.